Confusing Kitties! Why Does My Cat Purr Then Bite?

 Provide a calm environment

 We know that cats don’t like sudden noises or, indeed, any changes to their environment.

 A FELIWAY Optimum Diffuser will help to nurture your relationship with your cat, as it creates a loving environment at home and provides constant comfort and support for your cat by releasing “happy messages.”
-It is clinically proven, veterinary used and recommended.
+It is veterinary used and recommended.